MxrBoi/MxrBoi.github.io/README.md

 If you are seeing this, you're in deep.
 They are already coming for you.

-If you want to start the process, go to this link:
+If you want to start the process, go to this link: <a href=homepage.html>link text</a>

 Welcome to the game.